 Almost half of consumers tackle their Halloween shopping in the first two weeks of October — which means you need to start sending your Halloween email marketing right away if you haven’t already.

 Here are some of our favorite Halloween campaigns already hitting inboxes.

 Give your customers the equivalent of a good “Boo!
 I got you!” with a subject line that screams the spirit of the season:

-Puns, rhymes, and festive wordplay abound this season, so hop on the hayride with clever copy of your own.
-Whether you’re “slashing prices,” or giving your customers a “sweet treat” or “ghoulishly good ideas,” you’re sure to scare up some sales with a memorable line or two.
+Puns, rhymes and festive wordplay abound this season, so hop on the hayride with witty copy of your own.
+Whether you’re “slashing prices,” or giving your customers a “sweet treat” or “ghoulishly good ideas,” you’ll scare up some sales with a memorable line or two.
 Caskers, an online craft spirits retailer, cleverly encourages its customers to “Get into the Halloween spirit.”
 BoxLunch Gifts offers deals on its horror T-shirt inventory in hopes that its shoppers will “Eat, drink and be scary” this Halloween.
 San Francisco-based shorts retailer Chubbies uses their playful brand voice to collect user-generated content by writing customers, “To whom it may concern (that’s you, dude), send a good Halloween costume idea to the ol’ tipline.”

-Whether you’re offering customers a “trick or treat” discount or special offer, or simply getting into the spirit of the season with a spooky email — there are plenty of ways to participate in Halloween.
+Whether you’re offering customers a “trick or treat” discount or special offer, or simply getting into the spirit of the season with a spooky email, there are plenty of ways to participate in Halloween.
 Plan ahead today, and as the mummy would say, “That’s a wrap!”

-© 2016 – 2018, Contributing Author.
+© 2018, Contributing Author.
 All rights reserved.